hed-standard/hed-schemas/docs/source/introduction_to_hed_schemas.md

 All HED-related source and documentation repositories are housed on the HED-standard organization GitHub site, [https://github.com/hed-standard](https://github.com/hed-standard), which is maintained by the HED Working Group.
 HED development is open-source and community-based.
-The official HED website [https://www.hedtags.org](https://www.hedtags.org) for a list of additional resources.
+The official HED website [https://www.hedtags.org](https://www.hedtags.org).

 The HED Working Group invites those interested in HED to contribute to the HED ecosystem and development process.